cloudify-cosmo/docs.getcloudify.org/content/kubernetes/dashboard.md

      Value: https://172.25.1.20:32521
 ```

 ## Connect to the Dashboard

-When you connect to the dashboard, you will see a screen inviting you to login.
+When you connect to the dashboard, you see a screen inviting you to login.
 Paste the "bearer token" and authenticate.